 I am an Assistant Professor of International Affairs at Lewis & Clark College in Portland, Oregon (Fall 2017-), and I previously taught in the Political Science Department at Oklahoma State University (2014-2017).
 I received my Ph.D. from the University of Minnesota in 2013.

 My research interests are in the areas of ethnic conflict, the politics of global religious change/resurgence, African politics, and humanitarianism.
-Courses I teach (or have taught) include African Politics, Religion & Global Politics, The Politics of Humanitarian Intervention & Violence, Civil War & Ethnic Conflict, and Comparative Politics.
+Courses I teach (or have taught) include African Politics, Religion & Global Politics, The Politics of Humanitarian Intervention & Violence, The Global South, Civil War & Ethnic Conflict, and Comparative Politics.

 Prior to teaching at Lewis & Clark College and Oklahoma State University, I was a post-doctoral research fellow at the Dickey Center for International Understanding at Dartmouth College (2013-2014).
 I have also held internships with the U.S. Department of State in Washington, D.C.; the U.S. Embassy to Lithuania; the Organization for Security and Cooperation in Europe (OSCE) in Belgrade, Serbia; and Islamic Relief in the UK.
 From 2005-2006 I received a Fulbright student fellowship to conduct research in Lithuania.